splinekonstantin/Face-Detection-and-Censorship/README.md

 # Face-Detection-and-Censorship

-Let it to access your webcam in order to check out this app.
+Allow access your webcam in order to check out this app.
 Made by following @wesbos's course 'Beginner Javascript'.
 Puts a censorship mask to your face by using FaceDetection API.